code-423n4/2023-10-zksync/docs/Circuits Section/Circuits.md

 ...
 ```

 You may notice that `Add` instruction is much simpler than the `SRead` one.
-And when you work with circuits you still need to execute every opcode.
+When you work with circuits you still need to execute every opcode.

 That’s why we can use the following approach: